 - 1.1.
-The application site is located north of Dukes Meadow Drive and extends to approximately 8.6 hectares of agricultural land.
-It comprises the eastern extent of a larger parcel of undeveloped land immediately to the north of Dukes Meadow Drive.
-It has been resolved previously to grant the same applicant outline planning permission for the erection of 78 dwellings immediately to the south of the site (Ref: 21/03426/OUT).
-This application seeks consent for a further 117 dwellings (previously 176 dwellings) and is described within the application submission as 'Phase 2'. - 1.2.
+The application site is located north of Dukes Meadow Drive and extends to approximately 8.6 hectares of fallow agricultural land.
+It comprises the eastern extent of a larger parcel of undeveloped land to the north of Dukes Meadow Drive, opposite the school, shops and community centre.
+It has been resolved previously to grant the same applicant outline planning permission for the erection of 78 dwellings immediately to the south of the site (Ref: 21/03426/OUT) adjacent to Dukes Meadow Drive.
+This application seeks consent for a further 114 dwellings (previously 176 dwellings) and is described within the application submission as 'Phase 2'. - 1.2.
 The southern, eastern and northern boundaries are defined by mature hedgerows but is open to the elevated plateau land to the west.
-The site slopes quite steeply upwards from Dukes Meadow Drive (rising from east to west and south to north) and is open and exposed in views from the south and east.
-The Hanwell Fields Recreation Ground and pavilion lies immediately to the east of the site and the Hanwell Fileds Community Centre, School, Dental Surgery, pub and shops all lie immediately to the south, on the opposite side of Dukes Meadow Drive, at its junction with Lapsley Drive.
+The site slopes upwards from Dukes Meadow Drive (rising from both east to west and from south to north) and the higher ground is open and exposed in views from the south and east.
+The Hanwell Fields Recreation Ground and pavilion lies immediately to the east of the site and the Hanwell Fields Community Centre, school, dental surgery, pub and shops all lie immediately to the south, on the opposite side of Dukes Meadow Drive, at its junction with Lapsley Drive.